Avaiga/taipy-doc/CONTRIBUTING.md

 ## Contributing to taipy-doc Knowledge Base

-Here is a small section if you can specifically want to contribute to the [Knowledge Base](docs/knowledge_base/index.md) section.
+Here is a small section if you specifically want to contribute to the [Knowledge Base](docs/knowledge_base/index.md) section.
 Follow these steps to add your article, tip, or demo to the documentation.

 ### Steps: